Binary Tree Basic and Common Types

 .

-There are some special types of binary trees with unique names.
-Familiarize yourself with these terms so you'll understand what a problem is referring to when you encounter them later.
+There are some slightly more specialized binary trees with their own names.
+Familiarizing yourself with these terms will help when you encounter them in problem statements.

 Perfect Binary Tree